RussTedrake/manipulation-data/README.md

 To resize the SVGs I got out of matplotlib, I opened them in Inkscape, ungrouped the main group.
 Selected the important objects, and did Edit>Resize Page to Selection.
 Then saved.

+I've also made a few figures in slides.com by exporting the presentation to pdf, cropping in acrobat, then converting to SVG with pdf2svg.

 ## Meshcat animations